Obligatory Baháʼí prayers: Long prayer

 The long obligatory prayer can be said anytime during the day.
 It includes a series of positions and movements from one position to the next, along with specific supplications.
-The prayer also includes parts where says the Greatest Name of God in the form of "Allah-u-Abha" at several points.
+The prayer also includes parts where the supplicant says the Greatest Name of God in the form of "Allah-u-Abha" at several points.
 About this prayer, Baháʼu'lláh has stated: "...the long Obligatory Prayer should be said at those times when one feeleth himself in a prayerful mood.
 In truth, it hath been revealed in such wise that if it be recited to a rock, that rock would stir and speak forth; and if it be recited to a mountain, that mountain would move and flow.
 Well is it with the one who reciteth it and fulfilleth God's precepts.
 Whichever prayer is read will suffice."
 The text of the long obligatory prayer can be found in Baháʼu'lláh's Prayers and Meditations.
 This prayer is known in Arabic as salat and as namaz in Persian, and is similar to the Islamic salat.